Samsung’s doing what it does best - making a product that’s already available in the market. Case in point - a gaming controller for Android devices.

 The usual suspects are found on the controller - an eight-way directional pad and two analog joysticks for your thumbs to fiddle with.
 There’s no lack of buttons too - four action buttons, two trigger buttons, Select, Start and a Play button.
 The Play button triggers the pairing process between the controller and Android device.
 It also downloads the Samsung Mobile Console app, which shows you a list of GamePad-supported games on the Google Play Store.
 As of now, 35 games are compatible with the GamePad.

-Though it’s a Samsung-branded controller, it’ll theoretically work with any Android devices since it connects via Bluetooth.
+Though it’s a Samsung-branded controller, it’ll theoretically work with any Android device since it connects via Bluetooth.
 Setting up is relatively easy, seeing how the device comes with near field communication that lets you tap and link controller and NFC-enabled devices wirelessly.

 The GamePad is currently available in select European markets, and will be available in additional regions in the coming weeks.
 We're checking with Samsung right now for confirmed updates about Asia availability.